On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Fundamental group of manifolds with strongly psef tangent bundle

 The non-zero section induces a holomorphic map $X \to S^m E^*$.
 The pullback of $i \d \dbar w_m$ is well defined since everything is smooth on a non-empty Zariski open set.
 Divide these currents by $m$ respectively.
 In conclusion, there exists a sequence of currents $T_m$ on $X$ such that for any $\varepsilon >0$, $T_m \geq -\varepsilon \omega$ for $m \geq m_0(\varepsilon)$ large enough.
 Notice that by construction, $T_m$ are exact.
 Thus we have

 In particular, up to taking a subsequence $T_m$ tends to 0 in the sense of currents as $m$ tends to infinity.

 If $\sigma(x) = 0$ at some point $x \in X$, the Lelong number $\nu (T_m,x)$ would be at least equal to the vanishing order of $\sigma$ at $x$.
-By the semi-continuity of Lelong number \cite{Siu74}, the Lelong number of any weak limit of $T_m$ would have a strictly positive Lelong number at $x$.
+By the semi-continuity of the Lelong number \cite{Siu74}, the Lelong number of any weak limit of $T_m$ would have a strictly positive Lelong number at $x$.
 A contradiction. \end{proof} This result is entirely false if we only assume that the vector bundle is psef in the weak sense.
 An easy counter-example is taking $E$ to be $\cO(A) \oplus \cO(-A)$ with a very ample divisor $A$.
-Any global section of $E^*$ vanishes along with the zero sets of its component $\cO(A)$.
+The zero set of any global section of $E^*$ is never empty.

 Now we can prove the simply connected case. \begin{mythm} Let $X$ be a simply connected compact K\"ahler manifold such that $T_X$ is strongly psef.
-Then $X$ is rational connected. \end{mythm} \begin{proof} By Lemma 2, we reduce to prove the projectivity of $X$ by showing that $H^{0,2}(X)=0$.
+Then $X$ is rationally connected. \end{mythm} \begin{proof} By Lemma 2, we reduce to prove the projectivity of $X$ by showing that $H^{0,2}(X)=0$.

 Assume that it is not the case.
 Let $\omega \in H^0(X, \Omega^2_X)$ be a non zero section.
 Let $q$ be the maximal natural number such that $\omega^q \neq 0$ but $\omega^{q+1} =0$.
 Since $\wedge^q T_X$ is strongly psef, by the above lemma 3, $\omega^q$ does not vanish anywhere.
 Define a foliation on $X$ in the following way